MaggieAppleton/monzo-lunchmoney-sync/README.md

 Notes:

+- On first run, the script opens the browser for Monzo OAuth; tokens are stored in the system keychain.
+No tokens are written to .env.
 - `| cat` forces full stdout passthrough in some terminals/loggers.
 - When the venv is active, `python` resolves to the virtualenv interpreter.